GoogleCloudPlatform/inspec-gcp-cis-benchmark/README.md

 ### Required APIs

+Consider these GCP projects, which may all be the same or different:
+* the project of the Service Account that's used to authenticate the scan
+* the project from which the benchmark is called
+* the project to be scanned

-The following GCP APIs should be enabled in **both** the *source* project of the Service Account that runs the scan and the *target* project to be scanned:
+The following GCP APIs should be enabled in **all** of these projects:
 * cloudkms.googleapis.com
 * cloudresourcemanager.googleapis.com
 * compute.googleapis.com